AStefankiv/writing/how_to_order_tasks_after_a_long_day_at_work.md

 Evening productivity isn't about filling every free minute with tasks.
 It's about taking control of your evenings—and, by extension, your week and life.
 Try it, and you will soon notice how much easier it is to fall asleep knowing you made the most of your day.
 You'll enjoy your free time even more, savoring it fully because it comes after dedicated, purposeful effort.

-![Jeff Bezosky before and after](./media/bezos.png) This is Jeff Bezosky.
+![Jeff Bezosky before and after](./media/bezos.png)

+This is Jeff Bezosky.
 He used to live an average life, but in 2020, he was lucky to come across our free [Weekly Evening Planner Template](https://andrii-stefankiv.netlify.app/).
 Ever since, he got his life in order, moved to San Francisco, and even established his e-commerce company,  "Mississippi."
 If you start today, your weekly tasks would look something like **6 PM - Personal driver pick up**.
+Get your [free template](https://andrii-stefankiv.netlify.app/) today and start taking control of your evenings—just like Jeff did!

 Checklist Before Publishing
 Did you provide clear, actionable steps to accomplishing the task your reader needed help with?